Luaxlz/Luaxlz/README.md

 <br>

 ## Whats happening in my life atm💡
-- 🌐 Working as fullstack developer @meumei
+- 🌐 Working as a freelancer Fullstack Web Developer @meumei
 - 🚀 Working on my personal portfolio <a href="https://portfolio-project-seven-green.vercel.app">Check out how it is going</a>
-- 🌱 Currently studying:
+- 🌱 Currently studying @Rocketseat:
-    - React and Next.js.
+    - React and Nextjs.
+    - NodeJS
     - Typescript
     - GIT
     - PostgreSQL with Prisma ORM